FrankC01/solana-gadgets/rust/scfsd/README.md

 # scfsd - Solana Cluster Feature Set Diff

-WIP!!! -- NOT USEFUL YET
 ## Overview
-`scfsd` aims to gather all feature sets and their status from the various Solana clusters
+`scfsd` gathers all feature sets and their status from the various Solana clusters

 ## Options (output to file not yet supported)
 ```bash